open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 The `Add Event`'s `name` parameter MUST be the value with the `event` key in the pair set, or else fallback to use the `log` literal string.

-The set of values MUST be [mapped](#semantic-conventions-mapping) to the respective OpenTelemetry `Attribute`, or converted to a string if the value type is not supported.

 If an explicit timestamp is specified, a conversion MUST be done to match the OpenTracing and OpenTelemetry units.